 This Brown Irish Soda Bread is made with a combination of whole wheat and white whole wheat flour and it’s delicious and easy-to-make!
 And it’s a bit of a splurge on carbs, but I have to make this Irish Brown Bread every year when it’s St. Patrick’s Day in memory of my dad!

-PIN Brown Irish Soda Bread to try it later!
+PIN the Brown Irish Soda Bread to try it later!

 Brown Irish Soda Bread shown on serving plate with knife and butter melting

-And this is the second variation of Irish Soda Bread to show up here, although when I started this blog, I’d never dreamed of making Irish Soda Bread.
-Then I started hearing about it, and found out my partly-Irish father loved it, and during the last years of his life I made it for him every year on St. Patrick’s day.
-And I’ve been making it every year since then, and I don’t mind a slight splurge on carbs for a holiday tradition like this one..
+And this is the second variation of Irish Soda Bread to show up here, although when I started this blog, I’d never thought of making it.
+Then I started hearing about it every March, and found out my partly-Irish father loved it, and during the last years of his life I made it for him every year on St. Patrick’s day.
+And I’ve been making it every year since then, and I don’t mind a slight splurge on carbs for a once-a-year tradition.

 What ingredients do you need?